Becoming Age-friendly

 Step Two

-In the terms of reference, be sure to include the affiliation of each member.
-That is,
+In the terms of reference, be sure to include the affiliation of each member and their contact email.
+That is, seniors, representative of a specific non-profit community organization, etc.

-Be sure that the advisory committee selects a chair to lead the meetings and that they
+Be sure that the AFC committee selects a chair to lead the meetings and that they make regular presentations to ensure the citizen's elected officials are aware of the steps being taken and the outcomes along the journey.

 Step Three